Vegan Biscoff Cake

 In a large bowl, mix together the flour, sugar, baking soda and cinnamon.

-Melt the butter in the microwave for 20-30 seconds, or until there are no lumps left, and leave it to cool for a few minutes.
+Melt the margarine in the microwave for 20-30 seconds, or until there are no lumps left, and leave it to cool for a few minutes.

-Add the melted butter to the bowl along with the buttermilk from earlier and the vanilla extract.
+Add the melted margarine to the bowl of dry ingredients, along with the buttermilk from earlier and the vanilla extract.
 Mix everything until well combined.

-Add the crushed Biscoff cookies and fold the crumbs into the batter.
+Add the crushed Biscoff biscuits and fold the crumbs into the batter.

 Divide the cake batter between your 3 lined tins and bake for 15-18 minutes, or until a toothpick through the middle comes out clean.